Receive updates on our range of cultural tours and music festivals via email:

 An art historian and museum curator who has worked at the Leeds Museums and Galleries since 1983.
 Since 1994 he has been based at Lotherton Hall and Temple Newsam House, two of the houses which we shall be visiting.
 He is Fellow of the Society of Antiquaries of London and has published widely on British art, particularly sculpture.

-Art historian and lecturer specialising in the Italian Renaissance.
-She obtained her PhD from the Warburg Institute, University of London, on Sienese society in the 15th century and has published articles on related topics and lectured for the National Gallery.
-She currently teaches at King’s College, London, and has led many tours in Italy.
+Art historian and lecturer specialising in the Italian Renaissance, though her interests also include paintings of World War One.
+She obtained her PhD from the Warburg Institute, University of London, on Sienese society in the 15th century and has published articles on related topics.
+She has lectured for the National Gallery, has taught in the War Studies department of King’s College, London and has led many tours in Italy.
+She organises adult education study sessions and private tours.
+Visit Dr Antonia Whitley's website.

 Music writer, lecturer and broadcaster for BBC Radio 3.
 He writes for The Daily Telegraph, BBC Music Magazine and Gramophone and gives classes in Lied history and interpretation at Birkbeck College, London.
 He read French and German at Cambridge and later studied Music at the Guildhall.
 His publications include Schubert: the complete song texts and Pocket Guide to Haydn.